Auto insurance coverage requirements:

 Can I sue at-fault drivers for my medical expenses?

-Despite being a no-fault state, Florida drivers can still sue an at-fault driver for medical expenses after serious accidents.
+Despite being a no-fault state, drivers can still sue an at-fault driver for medical expenses after serious accidents.
 Lawsuits can be filed if the accident resulted in disfigurement, fatal or permanent injuries.
 Bodily injury liability coverage helps protect at-fault drivers if a lawsuit is filed.
-Consider consulting a Florida Injury Attorney for suit related questions.
+Consider consulting an Injury Attorney for suit related questions.

 Need optional coverage?